-The benefits of virtual practice may include near zero fixed overhead expenses – in contrast to substantial costs associated with traditional brick-and-mortar firms such as rent, computer hardware, infrastructure and more.
-In some cases, employee payroll and benefits become a thing of the past when the firm limits workers to consultants or independent contractors; however, there are important regulations that must be followed, discussed more fully in the complete white paper accessed by clicking here.
+The benefits of virtual practice may include near zero fixed overhead expenses–in contrast to substantial costs associated with traditional brick-and-mortar firms such as rent, computer hardware, infrastructure and more.
+In some cases, employee payroll and benefits become a thing of the past when the firm limits workers to consultants or independent contractors; however, there are important regulations that must be followed, outlined in the full report.

 The virtual architectural practice model may be ideal for Millennials who prefer flexible work arrangements.
 Parents can raise children and work from home, while others can choose recreational activities in the middle of the day.
 Older practitioners may consider virtual practice as an opportunity to live out retirement travel dreams earlier, while still working from anywhere in the world.
 One of the most significant differences between a traditional firm and a virtual practice is work flexibility and not having to commute, which can positively impact family life in ways practicing traditionally cannot.